-On November 20, 2020, following the completion of the regulatory process for a renewal water licence for the Project, the Mackenzie Valley Land and Water Board (MVLWB) issued Water License MV2020L1-0007 to Paramount for the Project.
-Part F, condition 5 of the license requires the submission by Paramount to the MVLWB of a Erosion and Sedmientation Management Plan("ESMP").
-The main objectives of the SEMP are to describe measures taken to prevent and mitigate or remediate erosion that could lead to the deposit of sediment into Waters and/or hinder revegetation of project components.
-As required, the SEMP incorporates the conditions found in Schedule 3, items a through d.
+On November 20, 2020, following the completion of the regulatory process, a renewal of water licence for the Project was issued.
+The Mackenzie Valley Land and Water Board (MVLWB) issued Water License MV2020L1-0006 to Paramount for the Project.
+Part F, condition 5 of the license requires the submission by Paramount to the MVLWB of an Erosion and Sedimentation Management Plan("ESMP").
+The main objectives of the ESMP are to describe measures taken to prevent and mitigate or remediate erosion that could lead to the deposit of sediment into Waters and/or hinder revegetation of project components.
+As required, the ESMP incorporates the conditions found in Schedule 3, items a through d.

-The overall objective of the ESMP is to ensure that Paramount is able to prevent, control, and/or mitigate the potential for sedimentation and erosion relating to the Project.
+The overall objective of the ESMP is to ensure that Paramount can prevent, control, and/or mitigate the potential for sedimentation and erosion relating to Project.
 The ESMP builds off existing management, mitigation and monitoring activities undertaken by Paramount at the Project, which are in Paramount's project approvals, Waste Management Plan, Spill Contingency Plan and the soon to be developed Closure and Reclamation Plan.